fsfe/reuse-docs/faq/faq.md

 If you have code under both licenses, we recommend that you include both licenses separately.

-If you do not want to include both licenses separately (e.g., for space reasons), you can create the file `LICENSES/GPL-3.0.txt` and add the following
+If you do not want to include both licenses separately, you can create the file `LICENSES/GPL-3.0.txt` and add the following header:
-header:

 ```
 Valid-License-Identifier: GPL-3.0-only